 College and Career Prep Programs for Military Connected High Schoolers

-The whirlwinds of military life and PCSs can make time seem to move in fast forward.
-This can feel especially true for active duty families with dependents on their way to high school or college.
+The whirlwinds of military life and PCSs can make time seem to move fast.
+This can feel especially true for active-duty families with dependents on their way to high school or college.

 Understanding the resources available can help with making decisions as to which school will best support students in success after high school.
 Choosing the right school district is one challenging aspect of PCSing.